Zhao-Lab-UW-DHO/AdaptFM/README.md

 ***Model Versions***

+Use the below install scripts to install AdaptFM and associated models.

 The installation scripts for CellposeSAM, MicroSAM, SAM2, SAM3, SAM-Med3D, and nnU-Net have been tested with the specific commit [hashes/versions](#versionshashes).
 These upstream tools change frequently, so we track and update compatibility as needed.

 If you find a newer version that works (or breaks), please open an Issue so we can update the installer